criptic87/sporty-qa-assignment/docs/test_plan.md

 **Risk Rationale:**
-Allowing a bet above the user's available balance would represent a credit risk — the platform accepting a liability it cannot cover from the user's funds.
+Allowing a bet above the user's available balance would represent a credit risk, the platform accepting a liability it cannot cover from the user's funds.
 This is a business-critical validation at both the UI and API layer.
 The validation must be enforced consistently: a UI-only check is insufficient if the API accepts an over-balance request directly.